Elvis10ten/pcas/README.md

 >
 > Pr(b = 0) = 1 - Pr(b = 1) = 0.50
 >
-> (b is a benoulli random variable)
+> (b is a Bernoulli random variable)
 >
+> ---
 >
 > n = 5
 >
 > z = n tries of b
 >
-> (z is a binomial random variable)
+> (z is a Binomial random variable)
 >
 ><img src="https://render.githubusercontent.com/render/math?math=Pr(1 \leq z \leq n) = \displaystyle\sum_{i=1}^n \tbinom{n}{i} Pr(b = 1)^i Pr(b = 0)^{n - i}">
 >
 > Could also be calculated as 1 - Pr(z = 0)

 In practice, delivery probabilities aren't fixed and attempts are not independent.
-Despite the shortcoming of this approach, it has the following benefits:
+Despite the shortcoming of this strategy, it has the following benefits:

 1. It isn't dependent on the size of the network.
-Whether there are 2 or 10,000 peers, a host will only send its messages at a rate of `r/second`.
+Whether there are 2 or 10,000 peers, a host will only send its messages at a rate of `c / second`.
 2. Peers that are just entering the network could benefit from these redundant messages.

 ###### b.
 Using ACKs
 Essential messages have a monotonically increasing sequence number.
 The initial sequence number is `0`.
 All hosts are expected to send an `Ack` message with the sequence number of the essential message.
 Retries are done with a truncated exponential backoff with jitter.

 This strategy only sends fewer messages (more efficient) than the redundant strategy when the number of peers in a network is less than `x`.
-Some of the issues with this strategy are:
+Some issues with this strategy:

 1. Using `ACKs` like TCP isn't scalable and runs the risk of [ACKs implosion](https://courses.cs.washington.edu/courses/cse561/01sp/lectures/568.multicast2.pdf).
 2. The number of messages sent is dependent on the size of the network.
-A single rogue host can cause the network to be spammed with ACKs and messages.
+A single rogue peer can cause the network to be spammed with ACKs and messages.
 3. Figuring out which peer to expect ACKs from is complex.

 I initially went with ACKs but will be using the simple redundant strategy instead.

-The layer data unit is a `Message`.
-Messages are marshaled to the Protobuf format and passed to the transport layer.
-The inverse action is performed when a message is received.
+The network protocol data unit is a `Message`.
+Messages are marshaled to the `Protobuf` format and passed to the transport layer.
+The inverse happens when a message is received.

 ### Resource Allocation

-When two or more hosts use a 3-tuple(service, profile, peripheral), a contention occurs.
+When two or more hosts use the same `3-tuple(service, profile, peripheral)`, a contention occurs.
 Even if a host doesn't actively require a profile, it can still contend with another host for that profile.

 This is the meat or vegetable (for my vegetarian friends) of the system.
-First, what are profiles?

 #### Bluetooth Profiles